 Baristocrats, a travelling coffee bar, takes another approach.
 Co-Founder Vincent Rikken tells me that, at events, he hides the sugar.
 If someone asks for it, they’re given a treasure map that will guide them to it.
 The thought process behind this is to make people think about sugar instead of adding it to their coffee out of habit.

 Hiding sugar or making guests work for it can easily cross over into sugar shaming, so think carefully before adopting these policies.
-But if done in a judgment-free, fun way, they have the potential to be an interesting starting point for a conversation about sugar.
+But if done in a judgment-free, fun way, it has the potential to be an interesting starting point for a conversation about sugar.

 Can taking a sip before adding sugar be a compromise?